vaniocz/vanio-web-bundle/README.md

 But adding a flash message is just half of the problem.
 You'll also need to display it somewhere in your view and actually translate it yourself.

+## Form state URL canonization
+Due to SEO optimizations and also in situations where having full form state serialized in URL is too long and ugly it is possible to set `canonize: true` in form options.
+When you submit the form it is then redirected to canonical URL where all empty form fields (even those equal to empty_data option) are ommited.

 ## Templating

 ### Generating class name